angelanavarrog/-Project-geospatial-Angela-Navarro/README.md

 - At least one ***basketball stadium*** within 10 km of the office.
 - ***Place to go party*** located nearby.
 - Availability of ***shuttle services for travel***.

+## Conclusion

+After selected an unique location in NYC, could we propose our location as the final ubication of the office?